covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 # AdapterViews and Fragments

 Last week we looked at some 'simple' widgets and layouts.
-Simple here refers to the fact that those widgets are mainly used to display/collect small amount of data.
+Simple here refers to the fact that those widgets are mainly used to display/collect a small amount of data.
 What if the data are of a large quantity or dynamically generated?
 Do we put say 200 student records in TextViews one after another?
-Obviously the answer is no here.
+Obviously, the answer is no here.
 Let's find out how to do it properly.

 > On 20th October 2016, winners were announced for this year's Google Material Design Awards, check it out [here](http://www.xda-developers.com/winners-announced-for-googles-material-design-awards-2016/).